lkopacz/a11y-with-lindsey/src/pages/manual-testing-checklist/index.md

 - Can I interact with Select Lists?
 This is important to test as a lot of people design these to not use the default HTML for them.
 - Is there any moment that I press my tab key that I am unsure where I am at?
 Am I focusing on items that aren’t visible on the screen?

 In the below gif, you see that when we focus on the top menu links, it doesn’t even expand the submenu.
 It does expand it when we hover over the top menu links though.
-In this example, automated accessibility testing may not have caught this flaw, but if someone tabbed through the menu, they may have caught it.
+In this example, automated accessibility testing may not have caught this flaw, but if someone tabbed through the menu, they might find it.

 ![Gif tabbing through a menu, seeing that the submenu doesn't expand, then hovering and showing the submenu expand.](https://media.giphy.com/media/jlrAWR6325DrxGWghX/giphy.gif)